Georgian Bay: Geography

-The Georgian Bay is about 190 km long by 80 km wide.
+Georgian Bay is about 190 km long by 80 km wide.
 It covers approximately 15000 km2, making it nearly 80% the size of Lake Ontario.

 The eastern Georgian Bay is part of the southern edge of the Canadian Shield, granite bedrock exposed by the glaciers at the end of the last ice age, about 11,000 years ago.
 The granite rock formations and windswept eastern white pine are characteristic of the islands and much of the shoreline of the bay.
 The rugged beauty of the area inspired landscapes by artists of the Group of Seven.
 The western part of the bay, from Collingwood north, and including Manitoulin, Drummond, Cockburn and St. Joseph islands, borders the Niagara Escarpment.
 Because of its size and narrowness of the straits joining it with the rest of Lake Huron, which is analogous to if not as pronounced as the separation of Lake Huron and Lake Michigan, Georgian Bay is sometimes called the "sixth Great Lake".

-If the Georgian Bay were considered a lake in its own right, it would be the fourth largest lake located entirely within Canada (after Great Bear Lake, Great Slave Lake and Lake Winnipeg).
-Considered together with the Georgian Bay, Lake Huron is the second largest of the Great Lakes - if the Georgian Bay were excluded, Lake Huron would be the third largest (after Lake Superior and Lake Michigan, but still ahead of Lake Erie and Lake Ontario).
+If Georgian Bay were considered a lake in its own right, it would be the fourth largest lake located entirely within Canada (after Great Bear Lake, Great Slave Lake and Lake Winnipeg).
+Including Georgian Bay, Lake Huron is the second largest of the Great Lakes by area, but if Georgian Bay were treated separately, Lake Huron would be the third largest (after Lake Superior and Lake Michigan, but still ahead of Lake Erie and Lake Ontario).

-There are tens of thousands of islands in the Georgian Bay.
+There are tens of thousands of islands in Georgian Bay.
 Most of these islands are along the east side of the bay and are collectively known as the "Thirty Thousand Islands", including the larger Parry Island.
 Manitoulin Island, lying along the northern side of the bay, is the world's largest island in a freshwater lake.
-The Trent–Severn Waterway connects the Georgian Bay to Lake Ontario, running from Port Severn in the southeastern corner of the Georgian Bay through Lake Simcoe into Lake Ontario near Trenton.
-Further north, Lake Nipissing drains into the Georgian Bay through the French River.
+The Trent–Severn Waterway connects Georgian Bay to Lake Ontario, running from Port Severn in the southeastern corner of Georgian Bay through Lake Simcoe into Lake Ontario near Trenton.
+Further north, Lake Nipissing drains into Georgian Bay through the French River.
 In October 2004, the Georgian Bay Littoral was declared a Biosphere Reserve by UNESCO.